My honest take on AI in mid-market business.

 Five Principles

-1. Most AI projects fail because of execution, not technology.
+1. Most AI projects fail on execution, not technology.

-Copy that sounds like nothing, analysis nobody questions, presentations that could be anyone's.
-The problem isn't AI.
-The problem is most people never learned how to direct it - so the output never gets better than the question you ask.
+Copy that says nothing.
+Analysis nobody questions.
+Decks that could belong to anyone.
+AI isn't the problem.
+The problem is most people never learned how to direct it, so the output never rises above the question.

 3. AI workshops without working results are money down the drain.

-The usual format: two days of inspiration, lots of applause, then back to business as usual - with a manual gathering dust.
-That's why my workshops end with a system that actually works the Monday after.
+The usual routine: two days of inspiration, plenty of applause, then back to business as usual with a handbook gathering dust.
+My workshops end with something that runs the Monday after.
 Not just good vibes.

-Companies that blanket-reject US cloud tools and then avoid AI for years haven't looked closely enough.
-Powerful, compliant systems exist - self-hosted, on German servers, with proper data processing agreements.
-Using GDPR as an excuse usually means you don't want to start anyway.
+Companies that write off US cloud tools wholesale and then dodge AI for years haven't looked properly.
+Powerful, compliant systems exist: self-hosted, on German servers, with proper data processing agreements in place.
+Hiding behind GDPR usually means you weren't going to start anyway.

-5. AI won't save mid-market companies - it amplifies who's already delivering.
+5. AI won't rescue mid-market companies.
+It amplifies whoever's already delivering.

-Efficiency magnifies what's there: good processes get faster, bad processes create more bad work faster.
+Efficiency magnifies what's already there.
+Good processes get faster.
+Bad processes produce more bad work, faster.
 AI isn't a turnaround tool.
-That's why I always start audits with: What's working well?
-Only then do we look at what should speed up.
+That's why every audit I run starts with one question: what's already working?
+Then we look at what should speed up.

-Got your own view?
-I'd love to hear it.
+Got a different view?
+I'd like to hear it.

 Book a consultation